-As a blogger, I know how important it is to have lots of people visiting your website.
+As a blogger, you know how important it is to have lots of people visiting your blog.

 After all, a site that no one ever visits is pretty much useless, especially if you hope to make money with it.

-If your website is new you’ve probably spent some time searching Google for ways to increase the number of visitors you have coming to it on a daily basis.
+If your blog is new you’ve probably spent some time searching Google for ways to increase the number of visitors you have coming to it on a daily basis.

 And if that’s the case, chances are you’ve come across a service called TrafficSwarm.